-Sainfoin, or holy hay, is a plant incomparable for the wellbeing of the animals that graze upon it.
+Sainfoin, or holy hay, is a plant incomparable for the well-being of the animals graze upon it.

-It is a plant long recognised for its attributes but abandoned by the whims of modernist agriculture seduced by cheap (as was) fertilisers and purging of ancient knowledge by a younger generation.
-Fortunately, Sainfoin is experiencing a comeback as hay, pasture, and silage plant, as well as a cover crop.
-And if you are looking for beauty, nothing beats sainfoin with its candy-striped pink petals and graceful inflorescence.
+It is a plant long recognised for its attributes but abandoned by the whims of modernist agriculture seduced by cheap (as was) fertilisers and the purging of ancient knowledge by a younger generation.
+Fortunately, Sainfoin is experiencing a comeback as hay, pasture, silage plant, and a cover crop.
+And if you are looking for beauty, nothing beats Sainfoin with its candy-striped pink petals and graceful inflorescence.

 Many legumes are excellent honey producers.
 You need only to think of a clover, sweet clover, alfalfa, black locust, and kudzu to realise the value of legumes to beekeepers.
 But the undervalued Sainfoin beats them all when it comes to nectar production.
 The perfect conditions for pure monofloral Sainfoin honey are in the rocky meadows of the Tian Shan Mountains in Kyrgyzstan, where we met our partner beekeepers.
 The white Sainfoin honey is collected by honey bees with impressive vitality, allowing them to survive in the environment at over 2,700 meters above sea level.

-Taste – it has intensely floral taste and aroma.
+Taste – it has an intensely floral flavour and aroma.
 Not overly sweet and very pleasant.

-Colour – white and creamy with little foam at the surface.
+Colour – white and creamy with little foam on the surface.

 Best partnered – strawberries and strawberries!
 This is a “must try” combination.
-Sainfoin honey is perfect for cooking, baking healthy snacks, and smoothies.
-The mousse-like consistency makes it perfect for toasts.
+Sainfoin honey is perfect for cooking and baking healthy snacks and smoothies.
+The mousse-like consistency makes it ideal for toasts.

 - Good Antioxidant

-Regular use of honey can improve physical strength, can strengthen the immune system and also can treat infertility.
+Honey can improve physical strength, strengthen the immune system, and treat infertility.
 It is because honey is rich in minerals and amino acids that are beneficial to the reproductive system and can assist the functioning of ovaries.

 Easing Digestive Issues

 Sainfoin honey has been used to treat digestive issues such as diarrhoea and ulcers.
-Taking 1 to 2 teaspoons of raw honey on empty stomach soothes pain and help with the healing process.
+Taking 1 to 2 teaspoons of raw honey on an empty stomach soothes pain and helps heal.